plotdb/rescope/README.md

 # @plotdb/rescope

-experimental project.
 Load and scope any external JavaScript and reload scope on demand.

 For example, assume here are the list of js url we'd like to load, which kept in `libs` variable: